sav-valerio/trendchip_wifi_manager.py/README.md

 ## What's it?

-Usually, Trendchip based access points don't have any internal scheduling, so I wrote my own :kissing_heart:
+Usually, Trendchip-based access points don't have any internal scheduling, so I wrote my own :kissing_heart:

 You should consider pairing it with a _job scheduler_, in order to automate the process even more.